This Fine Tuning session is about launching your help center community, including:

-If you have an old forum with content you need, use our Community API documentation to aid your migration.
-Otherwise, keep it simple and only pull over the most important topics or copy for your new Zendesk Community.
-And don’t forget to turn on the Spam filter!
-More on Spam protection from our Product team.
+If you have an old forum with content that you need, use our Community API documentation to aid your migration.
+Otherwise, keep it simple and only pull over the most important topics or copy for your new Community.

 Tracking incoming posts:

 Don’t let your Community down - make sure you track and observe incoming posts, especially early on.
 If you don’t have a hold on new conversations, it can be hard to keep them coming back.